vmware/container-service-extension/docs/cse3_0/TEMPLATE_MANAGEMENT.md

 ### CSE 3.0 and vCD 10.2

-When CSE 3.0 is hooked to vCD 10.2, `cse install` (or) `cse upgrade` command execution enforces  _deny-native-template-usage_ by default.
+When CSE 3.0 is hooked to vCD 10.2, `cse install` (or) `cse upgrade` command execution restricts native template usage by default.
 The provider has to explicitly enable organizational virtual datacenter(s) to host native deployments, by running the command: `vcd cse ovdc enable`.